The music bar line is the vertical line that divide the notes in a score into groups. These groups are then called musical measures or bars.

 So, what has all this got to do with bar lines?
 Well, bar lines are placed right before the X!
 Let’s swap the O’s and X’s with notes.
 Like this:

 Hmm… just notes.
-No indication of the beat.
+There's no indication of the beat.
 So we add lines!
-This tells us that the note on the first beat after the bar line is supposed to be heavier, or a bit louder ("downbeat").
+This tells us that the note on the first beat after the bar line is supposed to be heavier or a bit louder ("downbeat").

 We have to decide how much each beat is worth.
 This is pure math.